Ankitchaudhary810/AutoEmailSystem/README.md

 # AutoEmailSystem - using Nodejs
-submit your details and get email with your data
+submit your details and get email with your data using Nodemailer